Market Segmentation Matrix Template

 About the Market Segmentation Matrix Template

-Market segmentation allows you to better understand your market.
-This practice divides your target market into subsets based on demographics, geography, needs, interests, psychographics, or behavioral characteristics.
-You can then leverage these segmented divisions of your target market to build better product, sales, and marketing strategies.
+Market segmentation helps you to better understand your market.
+This practice divides your target market into subsets based on demographics, geography, needs, interests, psychographics, and behavior.
+With this information on hand, it’s easier to leverage these divisions of your target market so you can build better product, sales, and marketing strategies.

 The market segmentation matrix is an analytical business tool that allows your team to see how various segments have performed with a set of products.
-The market segmentation strategy divides a market into different parts and can help your business better target products to the appropriate customers.
-Read on to find out how.
+Market segmentation divides a market into different parts and helps your business offer the right products to the target market's customers.

 Benefits of using a market segmentation matrix

 With the market segmentation matrix, it’s easier to market to customers and prospects.
 Because the barrier to entry is so low, it’s important to act with precision and avoid wasting resources.

 Customers and prospects have high expectations for how, when, where, and why they buy and use products and services—and they have transferred those expectations onto marketing and advertising.
 These expectations are also constantly in flux, so your organization must stay aware of customer needs, behaviors, and desires.

 Your market segmentation matrix lets you keep track of customer and prospect behavior, create marketing experiences that resonate, and boost your bottom line.

 Without segmentation, you risk wasting resources by creating a marketing campaign that is too broad or targets the wrong population.
 By targeting the right people and double-checking to ensure that that population hasn’t shifted, your business will be better off in the long run and gain a competitive advantage.

 Your team should use a market segmentation matrix anytime you work on a new, existing, or planned marketing campaign.
 It allows you to track customer and prospect behavior and expectations easily, create more targeted marketing experiences, and improve your growth potential.

 How do you write a market segmentation plan?